How to build a smart conversation partner that your customers will actually enjoy chatting with?

 Think about how many times you chatted with a bot on a website, to get help when shopping or to answer your customer support requests.
 Now think of all the times you got frustrated with those bots, because they wouldn’t understand what you typed, or because they couldn’t solve your problem.

-This guide will give you 10 important improvements necessary for creating a smarter bot that will serve your customers right.
+This guide will provide you with 10 important improvements necessary for creating a smarter bot that will serve your customers right.

-Automated customer interactions are actively growing, predictably 85% of customers will be affected by 2020 according to Gartner.
-Does it seem crazy to believe that any day bots will replace apps or even websites?
-This seems to become more real as more and more chatbots are created and given life by humans so that they can engage with their intended users.
+Automated customer interactions are actively growing, predictably 85% of customers will be affected by 2020, according to Gartner.
+Does it seem crazy to believe that any day, bots could replace apps or even websites?
+It seems to become more real as more and more chatbots are created and given life by humans so that they can engage with their intended users.
 In many cases, chatbots become humanized at a remarkable speed!

-The team of software development professionals at Maruti Techlabs proposes that we have to move beyond simply questioning the need for chatbots but rather develop a curiosity for the intelligence quotient of chatbots and their ability to bring the human touch to interactions as learned from their operators and users.
+The team of software development at Maruti Techlabs proposes that we have to move beyond merely questioning the need for chatbots, and instead develop a curiosity for the intelligence quotient of chatbots and their ability to bring the human touch to interactions as learned from their operators and users.

 Different types of chatbots

-There are four types into which bots can be divided: stateless, semi-stateful, stateful and loyal bots.
-If you zoom out, those four types can be divided into two: the first two are scripted bots and the last two are AI bots.
-Even though both types are able to fix an exact goal when engaging with their users, the way how they get there varies.
+There are four types in which bots can be divided into stateless, semi-stateful, stateful, and loyal bots.
+If you zoom out, those four types can be split into two: the first two are scripted bots, and the last two are AI bots.
+Even though both types can fix a specific goal when engaging with their users, the way they get there varies.
 Chatbots can be built either without or with machine learning.
 Hacker Noon software specialists clarify that in other terms the bots are set to either not learn or to learn from their users.
-Put quite simply, they are either dumb or smart bots.
+Put quite simply; they are neither dumb or smart bots.